FORUM ENERGY TECHNOLOGIES, INC.

 The number of directors that constitutes the Board of Directors (the "Board") of Forum Energy Technologies, Inc. (the "Company") shall be fixed from time to time pursuant to the Company's certificate of incorporation and bylaws (as amended from time to time).

-- The Nominating, Governance and Compensation Committee is responsible for identifying individuals qualified to become Board members.
-Nominees for directorship will be selected by the Nominating, Governance and Compensation Committee in accordance with the policies and principles in its charter.
-An invitation to join the Board should be extended by the Board itself, by the Chairman of the Nominating, Governance and Compensation Committee or by the Chairman of the Board.
+- The Governance Committee is responsible for identifying individuals qualified to become Board members.
+Nominees for directorship will be selected by the Governance Committee in accordance with the policies and principles in its charter.
+An invitation to join the Board should be extended by the Board itself, by the Chairman of the Governance Committee or by the Chairman of the Board.

 Service on Other Boards

-In advance of accepting an invitation to serve on another public company board, directors should advise the Chairman of the Board and the Chairman of the Nominating & Governance Committee to allow an assessment to be made of, among other things, the potential impact of such service on the director’s time and availability, potential conflict of interest issues and the director’s status as an independent director.
+In advance of accepting an invitation to serve on another public company board, or a board whose company could potentially compete with the Company, directors should advise the Chairman of the Board and the Chairman of the Nominating & Governance Committee to allow an assessment to be made of, among other things, the potential impact of such service on the director's or officer's, as applicable, time and availability, potential conflict of interest issues and the director's status as an independent director.